200 Percent As A Decimal

 Q: Can a percentage be negative?

 A: Yes, percentages can be negative.
 Negative percentages represent a decrease in value.
-For example, -50% represents a 50% decrease.
+To give you an idea, -50% represents a 50% decrease.
 Converting a negative percentage to a decimal follows the same procedure: divide by 100.
-For instance, -50% = -0.50.
+In practice, for instance, -50% = -0.
+50.

 Q: What if I have a percentage with a decimal, like 225.5%?